 Choose the Database server on which the Prolaborate database has been created.

 If you are going to use MySQL, you can either choose MySQL or MySQL ODBC.
 “MySQL” refers to OLE DB connection and “MySQL ODBC” refers to ODBC connection.

 Choose the installation mode to proceed further:

-Choose Fresh Installation if this is a new installation.
-Choose Database already exists if you are trying to reinstall Prolaborate.
+Choose Run Schema if this is a new installation.
+Choose Skip this step if you are trying to reinstall Prolaborate.

 If you have chosen Microsoft SQL Server or MySQL, fill the details as below:

 If you have chosen MySQL ODBC, enter the DSN of Prolaborate database: